hazelcast/hazelcast-reference-manual/src/ListeningClients.md

 </listeners>
 ```

-And, the following is the equivalent configuration in the Spring context.
+The following is the equivalent configuration in the Spring context.

 ```xml
 <hz:listeners>